Western Digital WD Green SN3000 1TB M.2 SSD

-Here you can find a detailed performance and benchmark test of the M.2 NVMe SSD WD Green SN3000 with 1TB (WDS100T4G0E-00CPS0) from Western Digital.
+Here you will find a detailed speed, performance and benchmark test review.
+Tested was the M.2 NVMe SSD WD Green SN3000 with 1TB (WDS100T4G0E-00CPS0) from the brand Western Digital.

 5107